- First, think about how long you plan to stay invested, your financial needs, and how much risk—or price fluctuation—you could tolerate.

-Studies have shown that the way you divvy up your money across these three investment types can have a tremendous influence over your long-term returns—and that's before you've even begun choosing mutual funds or stocks.
+Studies have shown that the way you divvy up your money across these 3 investment types can have a tremendous influence over your long-term returns—and that's before you've even begun choosing mutual funds or stocks.

 But how do you know how much money to put toward stocks or bonds?
 It all starts with you.
 The basic things to think about include how long you plan to invest (known as your time horizon), your financial situation, and your tolerance for risk.

-Risk tolerance is a squishier measure than your time and money situation.
-The more stocks you have in your investment mix, the more your account value may rise and fall.
-Risk tolerance asks you to consider how much stock market up-and-down you're willing to put up with.
-Depending on the level of stock market exposure in your investment mix, you could be in for a very wild ride or a fairly sedate experience.
+Risk tolerance is a more personal measure than your time and money situation.
+History suggests that the more stocks you have in your investment mix, the more your account value may rise and fall over time.
+Risk tolerance asks you to consider how much stock market up-and-down you're willing to put up with in exchange for the potential for longer term growth.

-Being able to stick with your plan through the ups and downs of the market is vital because staying invested over many years is nearly always preferable to the alternative—letting time go by when you're not in the market.
+Being able to stick with your plan through the ups and downs of the market is vital, because staying invested over many years is nearly always preferable to the alternative—letting time go by when you're not in the market.